President of Italy: Election

-Prior to the 2020 Italian constitutional referendum, which reduced the number of elected parliament members, the electoral college was much larger, with 1,009 members participating in the 2022 election.
+Prior to the 2020 Italian constitutional referendum, which reduced the number of elected parliament members, the electoral college was much larger, with 1,009 members participating in the 2022 Italian presidential election.
 According to the Constitution, the election must be held by a secret ballot, with the senators, deputies and regional representatives all being required to vote.
 A two-thirds vote is required to elect on any of the first three rounds of balloting; after that, a simple majority suffices.
 The number of rounds has often been large thanks to the secret ballot and fragmented nature of the Italian Parliament.

 The election is presided over by the president of the Chamber of Deputies, who calls for the public counting of the votes.
 The vote is held in the Palazzo Montecitorio, seat of the Chamber of Deputies, which is expanded and re-configured for the event.

-There is no formal personal candidacy but only proposals from groups within the electoral college or from groups of citizens, so any citizen may be voted or elected, regardless of any expressed intention to be a candidate.
+There is no formal personal candidacy but only proposals from groups within the electoral college or from groups of citizens, so any citizen may be voted for or elected, regardless of any expressed intention to be a candidate.
 Members of the electoral college, mostly being part of political parties, can make public or undisclosed agreements between each other on a name to vote as a candidate, but the votes during the ballot remain secret as only the candidate's name is revealed but not the voter who wrote it so it's not always clear, especially to the public, if such agreements are there and if a party or a group of voters actually comply with them during a ballot.

-For these reasons, during the ballots, there could be votes for public figures not related to politics (actors, singers, soccer players for example or even fictitious characters) or non-feasible candidates.
+For these reasons, during the ballots, there could be votes for public figures not related to politics (actors, singers, soccer players, for example or even fictitious characters) or non-feasible candidates.
 Those kinds of votes are not fully beyond a political strategy, considering they're secret and that the first ballots require a larger winning majority.
 They may be used to express discontent about the potential actual candidates, to test or show if a candidate is willing to become president at that moment, to spoil secondary candidates in order to increase interest in main candidates for future ballots, to spoil a potential candidate of the adversary party at the first ballots or to let other parties express their more interesting candidates before a potential winning ballot.

-Often a successful vote is reached when the major political parties within the chambers reached an agreement on a willing candidate before that final ballot and their members comply with such agreement during the vote.
+Often, a successful vote is reached when the major political parties within the chambers reach an agreement on a willing candidate before that final ballot, and their members comply with such an agreement during the vote.